CodeFromAnywhere/deploy-openapi/README.md

 Ensure `editRepo` and `setRepo` can also create files by using URLs that respond with content (to reduce context size)

 Put oauth in the designated endpoints, not in main...

-POC: Deploy and test oauth via a GPT that uses `deploy.actionschema.com/openapi.json`

 <!--